youreachedrahat/PPBL-2023-Token-Registry/readme.md

 ## Keep Exploring

 - In the numeral **3.
-Make changes**, when you are searching your token's name in [Cardanoscan](https://preprod.cardanoscan.io/), you can do it as well using the *Contributor Reference Address*: `addr_test1wr6ewsvtmdjv8znh7wxvw9qezgwvju5rdk9gmgefvrvrhug7zrfe0`
+Make changes**, instruction *a*, when you are searching your token's name in [Cardanoscan](https://preprod.cardanoscan.io/), you can do it as well using the *Contributor Reference Address*: `addr_test1wr6ewsvtmdjv8znh7wxvw9qezgwvju5rdk9gmgefvrvrhug7zrfe0`

-- If you want to decode the Hexagesimal piece of data that you obtained thru the *Hex To Text Converter Online Tool*, go to [this page](https://string-functions.com/hex-string.aspx).
+- In the numeral **3.
+Make changes**, instruction *b*, if you want to decode the Hexagesimal piece of data that you obtained thru the *Hex To Text Converter Online Tool*, go to [this page](https://string-functions.com/hex-string.aspx).

 - These are really good GitLab guides: